eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 ##### Description <!-- omit from toc -->

 **NOTE: Discussions on Zero-Knowledge Proofs are ongoing.
-No specific ZKP has been selected to be supported by components in the EUDI Wallet ecosystem.**
+No specific ZKP has been selected to be supported by components in the EUDI Wallet ecosystem.
+For an up-to-date discussion, see [Technical Specification 4](../../technical-specifications/ts4-zkp.md).**

 This topic lists high-level requirements for a Zero-Knowledge Proof scheme to be used within the EUDI Wallet ecosystem as a proof mechanism for PIDs and attestations.
 A Zero-Knowledge Proof (ZKP) is a cryptographic protocol that allows one party
 (the prover) to convince another party (the verifier) that a given statement is